weithenglau/data_extractor/README.md

 - Navigate to `http://127.0.0.1:8000` in your web browser to access the file upload interface.
 - Select a JPG or PDF file to upload and choose a template_name for text extraction if necessary.
+- Check *Enable Keras OCR* if you wish to use KerasOCR instead pytesseract for the text extraction.
 - Submit the form to process the document.
 The extracted text and any test results will be displayed on a new page.

 ## Using CURL to Post Requests with Base64-Encoded Document